sofer/blog/_posts/2010-03-21-companies-are-buying-their-own-shares-again.markdown

 layout: post
 title: Companies are buying back their shares again
 category: money
+standfirst: This week's Economist mentioned that [Companies are buying lots of their own shares again](http://www.economist.com/business-finance/displaystory.cfm?story_id=15731252):
 ---

 This week's Economist mentioned that [Companies are buying lots of their own shares again](http://www.economist.com/business-finance/displaystory.cfm?story_id=15731252):